 11. Policy Review

 11.1.
-This Policy will be reviewed regularly and amended as and when required.
+This Policy will be reviewed at least every other year and amended as and when required.

 Bribery and Fraud Policy: DO’S and DONT’S